James Simpson (minister): Background and career

-In 1976 he moved from St. John's Renfield Church, Glasgow to Dornoch Cathedral in Dornoch, Sutherland.
 In 1997 he demitted his charge at Dornoch to become an "Interim Minister" for several years (helping congregations to working through periods of transition).
 His first post as an Interim Minister was Almondbank Tibbermore Church in Perthshire.
+This was followed by other periods at St Leonard's, Scone Old, Crieff, Bankfoot and Brechin Cathedral.
+He retired in 1999.

-He is also known for his humorous books and regular column in the Church of Scotland's "Life and Work" magazine.
+He was renowned as a popular after-dinner speaker and best-selling author.
+He was also known for his humorous books and regular column in the Church of Scotland's "Life and Work" magazine.